Dorothy K. Kripke: Early life

-In 1937 she married Rabbi Myer S. Kripke at the Jewish Theological Seminary in New York City.
+In 1937 she married Myer S. Kripke at the Jewish Theological Seminary in New York City.
 They had three children, Saul, Madeline, and Netta.

 Kripke died on September 6, 2000, in Omaha, after a long illness.

 Career

 Kripke was a Jewish Theological Seminary graduate, Rebbetzin (Rabbanit) and children's book author, and is the mother of noted philosopher Saul A. Kripke.
 Some of her books were illustrated by Vladimir Bobri.

 Philanthropy

 The Kripkes made the decision to become active in philanthropy after a series of successful investments left them in a position where they were able to donate large sums to worthwhile causes.